exasol/virtual-schemas/README.md

 This means an user familiar with SQL will immediately feel at home when accessing remote data through Virtual Schemas.

+## Deprecation Warning

+The old entry point (Java class) for Virtual Schemas

+    com.exasol.adapter.jdbc.JdbcAdapter

+is deprecated.
+Please use the new entry point

+    com.exasol.adapter.RequestDispatcher

+in all your `CREATE JAVA ADAPTER SCRIPT` statements.
+The old entry point will be removed with the upcoming Version 2.0.0 of Exasol's Virtual Schema.

 ## Features

 * Read access to data on remote data sources